 Magnelis® is produced on a hot dip production line.
 The molten bath has a chemical composition of zinc, 3.5% aluminium and 3% magnesium.
 This unique composition ensures a stable and durable layer across the entire steel decking sheet, including the cut edges, and prevents the profile from coming into contact with the environment.

 In tests, Magnelis® provides three times better corrosion protection than standard galvanising.
 In particularly aggressive environments, such as coastal locations, swimming pools or car parks, the advantage of specifying steel decking with Magnelis® rises to ten times better corrosion protection.

 Why is steel decking used for car park construction?

 Steel frame and composite steel decking is commonly used for the construction of single storey and multi-storey car park structures because it is quick to erect, low maintenance, long lasting and extremely cost efficient.

 Steel is vandal resistant, fire retardant and light, reducing the building’s foundation requirements.
-It also allows car park designers to satisfy all the elements of good car park design and offers a great deal of design flexibility – rather than the spaces being designed to fit within a fixed structure, the potential unpropped span widths offered by specifying composite steel decking allows the structure to be designed to offer the maximum number of parking spaces, and therefore maximum profit for the car park owner/operator.
-Another huge advantage for using steel decking in construction.
+It also allows car park designers to satisfy all the elements of good car park design and offers a great deal of design flexibility; rather than the spaces being designed to fit within a fixed structure, the potential unpropped span widths offered by specifying composite steel decking allow the structure to be designed to offer the maximum number of parking spaces, and therefore maximum profit for the car park owner/operator.
+This is another huge advantage for using steel decking in construction.